Certified Incredible Years® Trainers

 Kimberlee Shoecraft, MSW, began her work with Incredible Years in 2006 by providing the Incredible Years® parenting groups for the WA state child welfare population.
 Since then, she has trained and provided clinical consultation for thousands of group leaders all over the world.
 Kimberlee’s background includes psychiatric social work, evidence-based program training, implementation, and dissemination in WA state as well as, working in several African and Middle Eastern countries on the training and dissemination of social service programs.

-Parent Programs (Baby, Toddler/Preschool, School Age, Home Coaching, Attentive Parenting), Dina Small Group Treatment Caroline White
+Parent Programs (Baby, Toddler/Preschool, School Age, Home Coaching, Attentive Parenting), Dina Small Group Treatment, Incredible Beginnings Caroline White

 (Trainer) Parent Program (Toddler/Preschool, School Age and Advance), (Mentor) Peer Coach Training Program